khowling/yet-another-llm-example/README.md

 # Retail Store with AI

-This project is intended to be a north-star to design, build and deploy webapps combining the power of both regular programming logic and GPU based LLMs, giving the user an enhanced natural, feed-based UX that is instantly familiar, allowing users to interact with all the services of your business intuitively.
+Example repo demonstrating how to build modern cloud-agnostic applications, incorporating AI with traditional web technologies, incorporating clear, concise instructions on how to run locally, deploy to cloud, and contribute.

 The principles this repo upholds are:

- :heavy_check_mark:  Targeting cloud agnostic dependencies where practical, open-source, open-protocols
+ :heavy_check_mark:  Cloud agnostic where practical, open-source, open-protocols
- :heavy_check_mark:  Easily run the whole app on a dev laptop with local dependencies where possible (ex.
-OpenAI)
+ :heavy_check_mark:  Run the app fully locally, gracefully handling and missing dependencies (ie. OpenAI)
- :heavy_check_mark:  Independent and loosely coupled services, with boundaries based on team & data
+ :heavy_check_mark:  Independent and loosely coupled services, with boundaries based on data and functional areas
- :heavy_check_mark:  Performance, Security, Reliability and Cost are 1st class considerations
+ :heavy_check_mark:  Performance, Security, Reliability and Cost 1st class considerations
  :heavy_check_mark:  Automated testing & deployments, for PR confidence & blue-green workflows

 ![App](./docs/app.jpg)